avivace/iosevka-docker/README.md

 ### Custom build configuration

-If you want to customize your build, just launch the docker command from the directory your your `private-build-plans.toml` is placed.
+To customize your build, just launch the docker command from the directory where your `private-build-plans.toml` is placed.

 You can prepare your configuration following the [Customized Build](https://github.com/be5invis/Iosevka#customized-build) documentation or use the [Iosevka Build Customizer](https://typeof.net/Iosevka/customizer).